danielschleindlsperger/syncify-legacy/api/src/modules/auth/README.md

 - Use JWT as `Bearer` token for api requests

 ## Refresh
 The token expires after one hour.
-The backend does not auto refresh tokens.
+The backend does not automatically refresh tokens on every request.
 Therefore the frontend has to intelligently refresh the token.

 ## Authenticate a route